Milley urges ‘relook’ at permanent overseas basing of troops

 Milley said the Pentagon will be compelled to search for budget savings.
 That inevitably creates tension in priorities — investing in modernized forces for the future versus spending to keep current forces ready for war.
 Milley said he is biased toward modernization, mainly because of the challenge presented by China.

+Separately, the Pentagon announced that Trump has nominated Adm.
+John Aquilino to lead U.S. Indo-Pacific Command, whose area of responsibility includes China.
+Aquilino currently serves as commander of U.S. Pacific Fleet.

-Competing effectively and peacefully with China requires a vastly larger U.S. Navy, he said, including a much larger investment in robotic surface and underwater vessels.
+Milley said that competing effectively and peacefully with China requires a vastly larger U.S. Navy, including robotic surface and underwater vessels.
 The Navy currently is aiming to increase its fleet to 355 ships by 2035.
 Shortly before he was fired by Trump in early November, then-Defense Secretary Mark Esper proposed a goal of 500 manned and unmanned vessels by 2045.

 “You’re going to have to have a much larger fleet than we have today if we’re serious about great power competition and deterring great power war and you’re serious about having dominant capability over something like China,” he said.
 “If you’re serious about that, 500 (ships) is probably your entrance ticket.”